-The symptoms of anterolisthesis will depend on the amount of slippage and the part of the spine where it occurred.
-Many people may also not realize they have the condition because it does not always cause symptoms.
+The symptoms of anterolisthesis will depend on the amount of slippage and the part of the spine where the slippage occurred.

 Other symptoms of anterolisthesis include:

 - muscle spasms

 - inability to feel hot or cold sensations